MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/shifts-connector-wizard.md

 1. Select **download a template file** to download a mapping template that you can use to define your mappings.

     :::image type="content" source="../../media/shifts-connector-wizard-mapping-file.png" alt-text="Screenshot of the Upload mapping file page of the wizard." lightbox="../../media/shifts-connector-wizard-mapping-file.png":::

 1. Use the template to create your mapping file.
 It contains these columns, in the following order, starting with the first column.
-An asterisk (*) indicates a required column
+An asterisk (*) indicates a required column.

     |Column name  |Description  |
     |---------|---------|